CMSgov/bluebutton-web-server/docker-compose/readme.md

 in a secured store such as keybase VAULT_PASSFILE, the following entries in .env have to be set properly to make the secrets available to server start script securely and leave no trace outside the secured store and vault file.

-REQUIRE_VAULT_ACCESS: when set to true, bluebutton server will retrieve secrets the vault file, when set to false, the server will use local default values for local development, no need of access to the vault file.
+REQUIRE_VAULT_ACCESS: when set to true, bluebutton server will retrieve secrets the vault file, this is when the bfd server is running on a remote environmemt, e.g. prod sandbox; when set to false, the server will use local default values for communicating with bfd server running on local host, no need of access to the vault file.

 ```
 REQUIRE_VAULT_ACCESS=false